nBlocksStudioApps/42D1_KalmanSimple_test/README.md

 />
 </p>

-We first copy the nBlockStudio repo locally to a new one, omitting the huge `mbed-os` sub-directory.
+We first copy the [nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) repo locally to a new one, omitting the huge `mbed-os` sub-directory.
 Then we add the `removeGit.cmd` DOS batch-file to the project-repo-root and we run it.
 <p align="center">
 <img